jldodds/promising-verification-targets/README.md

 This list is things that I'd like to verify, or that might be easily verifiable.
 I'd like to keep the list open-source, and for now it's all C because that's what I'm thinking about, but other contributions and suggestions are more than welcome via PR, email or Twitter!

+Right now I've written this with SAW in mind, because that's where my focus is.
+If other languages/tools show up, it's probably worth adding a column.

+Finally, if you're interested in actually _doing_ some verification, please reach out.
+An important part of what we're workign on now is trying out our tools, and we'd gladly offer some mentoring time to any willing or aspiring ~~victims~~ proof engineers.

 ## C Programs

 | Project | Notes | Suggester (thanks!) |